function61/holepunch-server/README.md

 ```

 The above command line is if you want all the bells and whistles.
 If your clients will be
-using only Websocket, you might want to disable the TCP port for reduced attack surface.
+using only Websocket, you might want to disable the SSHd TCP port for reduced attack surface.

 This is also available as a Docker image, which by default only enables SSH Websocket and
 HTTP reverse proxy.
 You need to configure the ENV vars via your favourite deployment tool.